Monthly Archives: March 2013

-Actor Jeffrey James Lippold will appear on the Monday, March 4 episode of ABC’s “General Hospital” as a Sergeant working at the Port Charles Police Department.
-The actor will appear in scenes with Finola Hughes as her character, Anna Devane, deals with the aftermath left behind by Caleb Morley.
-Look for Anna to make a tough decision about her future as the head of the PCPD.
+Actor Jeffrey James Lippold will appear on the Monday, March 4 episode of ABC's "General Hospital" as a police officer working at the Port Charles Police Department.
+The actor will share scenes with Finola Hughes (Anna Devane), who is expected to offer her resignation as Police Commissioner at the PCPD.

 Michael Easton (John McBain) posted an update for fans wanting to know where he currently stands in the dispute between ABC's "General Hospital" and TOLN's "One Life to Live."
 In a Facebook message, the actor said, "THANK YOU...your kind words of support mean the world to me.
 No word yet on when we might return to work but the fridge is stocked, the bills are paid, and I get to spend lots of precious time with my little girl."